 Estimated reading time: 4 minutes

 Do you leave your team members feeling drained, infuse them with new life and leave them feeling refreshed?

 The former would be done by a drain, while a fountain would do the latter.
 Drain vs fountain.
 With one, water or other liquids run out, leaving something empty or dry; with the other, water fills, wells up and causes an overflow.

 Stop for a moment and think about physical drains and fountains.

 When you Google ‘famous fountains’, search results include lists from BBC, HuffPost, CBS News, CNN Travel, and Stuff.
 Stunning.
 Spectacular.
 These are just a few adjectives used to describe some of the fountains.

 On the other hand, when you Google ‘famous drains’ the results are quite different.
 You neither get lists nor any indication of travellers flocking to see or experience drains.

-When you consider a leader as either a drain or a fountain, you notice clear differences.
+You notice clear differences when you consider a leader as a drain or a fountain.

-A drain is a leader who empties, taking away energy, morale, hope, stumping enthusiasm, and leaving others worse off than they were before.
+A drain is a leader who empties, taking away energy, morale, and hope, stumping enthusiasm, and leaving others worse off.
 This is the leader whose default mode of operation is to point out what is not working or will not work, point out why things are worse than they seem – even when they aren’t – play the devil’s advocate in most meetings, and has a mainly negative outlook.
 A drain is a ‘taker’.
 Don’t be this type of leader.

-A fountain, on the other hand refreshes, brings hope, and leaves others better than they were before.
-This is the leader who balances accountability and realism with a healthy dose of positivity, encouragement to others, enthusiasm and generates good vibes.
-This leader is a breath of fresh air not just when things are going well, but even now when so many people are discouraged, fearful, stressed, depressed, and battling many health, financial and emotional challenges.
+On the other hand, a fountain refreshes, bring hope and leaves others better than before.
+This leader balances accountability and realism with a healthy dose of positivity, encouragement to others, and enthusiasm and generates good vibes.
+This leader is a breath of fresh air not just when things are going well but even when so many people are discouraged, fearful, stressed, depressed, and battling many health, financial and emotional challenges.
 A fountain is a ‘giver’.
 Be this type of leader.